Music

-In his novel Bulgakov indicates various musical themes accompanying and colouring the action.
+In The Master and Margarita, Bulgakov indicates various musical themes accompanying and colouring the action.
 He often describes these themes as if he was giving director's instructions for the musical score the reader should imagine.
 Sometimes he limits himself to a vague description of the mood by describing the genre or the composer, and sometimes he's very specific.

 Aida